 What is Vishwa Yoga?

 Vishwa means Universe in Sanskrit, the language of ancient India, but this training demonstrates how spiritual wisdom from around the world and universe enhances ones understanding and experience of Yoga.
 Therefore, it had long been my intention to have this reflected in the name of the training.
-In fact, i looked into the name "Universal Yoga" but was unable to apply it as i found that it had already been taken by a few other yoga schools.
-However, later on, when i discovered that Vishwa was the Sanskrit word for Universe, i was very happy.
+In fact, I looked into the name "Universal Yoga" but was unable to apply it as I found that it had already been taken by a few other yoga schools around the world.
+However, later on when I discovered in my Sanskrit studies that Vishwa is the Sanskrit word for Universe, I was very happy.
 Why?
-Because Vishwanath is also the name of my first adept yoga teacher, "Masterji" Mysore Sivaram Vishwanath.
+Because Vishwanath is also the name of my first adept yoga teacher; "Masterji" Mysore Sivaram Vishwanath.
 Therefore the name Vishwa Yoga is able to support my intentions as a teacher of Universal Yoga and also honor the name of this very dear teacher, "MasterJi"* Vishwanath

 (*Masterji is a term of endearment for a master yoga teacher.
 But Masterji was not anyone's 'master')